Dental Care for Young Patients

 The dentist will consider each option’s benefits and risks based on your child’s situation.

-Most children recover from a tooth extraction within three to five days.
-The initial healing phase usually takes 24 to 48 hours.
+Recovery usually takes 3 to 5 days, though this varies among children.
+The initial healing phase often takes 24 to 48 hours, though this can differ between children.
 Your child may feel mild soreness during this time, especially once the local anaesthetic wears off.
-Tenderness may continue for up to five days, but symptoms usually improve steadily with proper care.
+Tenderness may continue for up to five days, but symptoms often improve as healing progresses and with appropriate care.
 Here’s what to expect during recovery:

 • Days 1 to 2: